 By Bailey from Destinationless Travel

-La Fortuna Waterfall is easily one of the most beautiful natural landmarks in all of Costa Rica. this 70-meter tall waterfall drops powerfully into a large pool surrounded by luscious vegetation – it’s beautiful!
+La Fortuna Waterfall is easily one of the most beautiful natural landmarks in all of Costa Rica.
+This 70-meter tall waterfall drops powerfully into a large pool surrounded by luscious vegetation – it’s beautiful!

-La Fortuna Waterfall is conveniently located in the town of La Fortuna where there are plenty of fun things to do.
+La Fortuna Waterfall is conveniently located in the town of La Fortuna, where there are plenty of fun things to do.
 You can easily get there by taxi or drive yourself, there is a large parking lot too.
 Alternatively, there are plenty of guided tours that leave from both La Fortuna and San Jose.

 It costs $18 USD to visit La Fortuna Waterfall.
 This fee is paid on arrival.
-Once you’ve paid the entrance fee you can begin your walk to the falls.
-You’ll visit come to a viewing platform from above before starting your descent down 500 stairs to the base of the falls.
+Once you’ve paid the entrance fee, you can begin your walk to the falls.
+You’ll visit a viewing platform from above before starting your descent down 500 stairs to the base of the falls.
 It is a quick walk down, but definitely give yourself more time for the walk back up – it’s quite the workout!